test

 Ranking and statistics

-• At 81,7 years, life expectancy is relatively high.
+• At 83.2 years, life expectancy is above the EU average.

 • There are low rates of both preventable and treatable mortality, while alcohol consumption is below the EU average.